blockpass-org/legal-documents/merchants-terms-and-conditions.md

 1. 25.2 Variation

-   These T&Cs may only be modified or amended by a document duly signed by all parties.
+   These T&Cs may be modified or amended by Blockpass at its absolute discretion.
 Any provision contained here may only be waived by a document duly signed by the Party waiving such provision.

 1. 25.3 Non-Severability